calinvladth/qr-code-generator/README.md

 $ yarn start
 ```

-You can import the postman request found in this repository and you should be ready to go.
+You can import the [postman collection](./postman_collection.json) found in this repository and you should be set.

 Some example video on generating a WIFI QR Code: